ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

-Or maybe I'm giving them too much credit and they actually don't know that PNGs can be smaller than JPEGs if the image contains a lot of continuous areas with the same color.
-Whereas for normal photos, JPEG is smaller than PNGs.
+Or maybe I'm giving them too much credit and they actually don't know that PNGs can be smaller than JPEGs if the image contains a lot of continuous areas with the same color, whereas for normal photos, JPEGs are smaller than PNGs.
 And no, converting it to PNG afterwards is not an option, as the image then already contains all the JPEG compression artifacts.